On the Limiting Shape of Young Diagrams Associated With Markov Random Words: Fine Structure of the Brownian Functional

 and $\gamma_3 = 1/(2(a_2+a_4)) - 1$.
 A short calculation then shows that $Re(\gamma_2) = \gamma_3$ if and only if $a_3^2 = a_2 a_4$.
 We thus have a complete characterization of all $4$-letter, cyclic Markov chains whose Young diagrams have the same limiting shape as the uniform iid case.
 In particular, choosing $a_2=a_4=a$, for some $0 < a < 1/3$, leads to $a_3 = a$ and $a_1 = 1 - 3a$.
 If, moreover, $a = 1/4$, we have again the iid uniform case.
 For $a \ne 1/4$, however, we may view the Markov chain as a ``lazy'' version of the uniform iid case.

 Note that the scaling factor in both \eqref{Sig3} and \eqref{Sig4} is $1 + 2Re(\gamma_2)$.
-The following theorem shows that, in fact, such a scaling factor occurs for general $m$, and gives a spectral characterization of cyclic transition matrices which lead to an iid limiting shape.
+The following theorem shows that, in fact, such a scaling factor occurs for general $m$, and gives a spectral characterization of cyclic transition matrices giving a permutation-symmetric $\Sigma$ and thus to an iid limiting shape.

-\begin{theorem} Let $P$ be the $m \times m$ transition matrix of an aperiodic, irreducible, cyclic Markov chain on an $m$-letter, ordered alphabet given in Proposition~\ref{prop2}.
+\begin{theorem} Let $P$ be the $m \times m$ transition matrix of an aperiodic, irreducible, cyclic Markov chain on an $m$-letter, totally ordered alphabet given in Proposition~\ref{prop2}.
 Then the asymptotic covariance matrix $\Sigma$ is a rescaled version of the iid uniform covariance matrix $\Sigma_{iidu}:= ((m-1)/m^2)M^{(1)}$ if and only if

 for some real constant $\gamma$.
 Moreover, the scaling is then given by

 \end{theorem}

 \begin{Proof} We first claim that the system of matrix equations